hniu1/Bert_Brave/README.md

 # Sequence events learning via BERT

-This repository provides the implementation of Logbert for log anomaly detection.
+This repository provides the implementation of Bert for sequence anomaly detection.
-The process includes downloading raw data online, parsing logs into structured data, creating log sequences and finally modeling.

 ![alt](img/1Bert.png)